conradz/chi-build/README.md

 ### Automated Tests

 Run automated tests with the `chi-build test` command.
+Before automated tests are run, all JS files are linted.
 This runs the tests with [sauce-tap-runner](https://github.com/conradz/sauce-tap-runner).
 It will run the tests in browsers listed in the `browsers.json` file in this repository.
 The tests will be run by browsers in [Sauce Labs](https://saucelabs.com/).
 The